Louisiana Oil Rig Explosion Lawyers

 - Spinal Injuries: Falling debris, or the force from the explosion itself, can damage sections of the spine.

-- Loss of Limb: It is not uncommon for the force or fast traveling pieces of heavy debris to cause the sudden loss of appendages.
+- Loss of Limb: It is not uncommon for the force of the initial blast or fast traveling pieces of heavy debris in the aftermath to cause the sudden loss of appendages.

 Our Louisiana oil rig explosion injury attorneys have seen the gruesome nature of these horrific events and want to help the victims and families of victims recover what is rightfully theirs.

-Call Arnold & Itkin LLP at (888) 493-1629 to schedule a free case evaluation and promote your chances for a favorable outcome with a dedicated and experienced personal injury legal team.
+Call Arnold & Itkin at (888) 493-1629 to schedule a free case evaluation with a dedicated personal injury legal team.